infopulse/Test-Documentation-Examles/test cases/test_cases_ready_for_automation_01_ua.md

 - Coffee is not bought

 ## Test 03.1 - Check a random promo on each 3rd coffee added and decline
-**📃 Description:** Verify there is a promo on ech 3rd cup in the cart (3, 6, 9...)
+**📃 Description:** Verify there is a promo on each 3rd cup in the cart (3, 6, 9...)
 **🏷️ Tags:** Positive, Promo
 **🗝️ Preconditions:**
-- User is in the main page
+- User is on the main page
 - Cart is empty

 **👣 Steps:**
-- Click 3 times on coffee cups from the list: Espresso, Latte, Cappuccino, Mocha, Espresso Macchiato, Flat White, Americano
+- Click 3 times on a random coffee cup from the following list: Espresso, Latte, Cappuccino, Mocha, Espresso Macchiato, Flat White, Americano (so the 3 cups are selected)
 - Verify promo offer displayed
 - Click "Nah, I'll skip" button
 - Verify there are still 3 cups in the cart
-- Click 3 times on coffee cups from the list: Espresso, Latte, Cappuccino, Mocha, Espresso Macchiato, Flat White, Americano
+- Click 3 times on a random coffee cup from the following list: Espresso, Latte, Cappuccino, Mocha, Espresso Macchiato, Flat White, Americano (so the 3 cups are selected)

 **💡 Expected Results:**
 - Verify promo offer displayed